johnsonjh/dps8m-proxy/README.md

 A recent version of [Go](https://go.dev/) is required to build from source code.

-* You can also clone the
+* You can clone the
   [`git` repository](https://gitlab.com/dps8m/proxy.git) and build the source code with `make`:

   ```sh
   git clone https://gitlab.com/dps8m/proxy.git
   cd proxy
   make
   ```

 * A `cross` target is available via the `Makefile` that attempts to build `proxy` binaries for all supported `GOOS` and `GOARCH` combinations.
-At the time of writing, 41 binaries are build, for the 12 operating systems currently supported: AIX, Android, macOS, Dragonfly BSD, FreeBSD, illumos, Linux, NetBSD, OpenBSD, Plan 9, Solaris, and Windows.
+At the time of writing, 41 binaries are built for 12 operating systems (running on 13 different architectures):
+  IBM AIX, Android, Apple macOS, Dragonfly BSD, FreeBSD, illumos, Linux, NetBSD, OpenBSD, Plan 9, Solaris, and Microsoft Windows.

 * You can also install this software using `go install`:

   ```sh
   go install gitlab.com/dps8m/proxy@latest
   ```

-  * This will download the needed source, compile, and install the binary to `${GOEXE}/bin/proxy` (which will be `${HOME}/go/bin/proxy` for most users).
+* Installations using `go install` download the required sources, compile, and install the binary to `${GOEXE}/bin/proxy` (which will be `${HOME}/go/bin/proxy` for most users).

 ### Invocation